 Smears are under taken by the practice nurses.
 Appointments are available at any time during the working week.
 The recall for smears is run centrally in Edinburgh and not organised by the Practice.
 This runs from 25 until 64 years old.
 Further information regarding these changes can be found at http://www.gov.scot/Topics/Health/Services/Screening/Cervical and http://www.healthscotland.com/topics/health-topics/screening/cervical.aspx

 Child Developmental Checks

 The only formal Child Development Check by the Practice now occurs in the GP appointment 6-8 weeks after birth.
-However, the Health Visitors carry out developmental checks at home after 6 weeks, at regularly intervals in the first year and 6 months and should any concerns arise.
+However, the Health Visitors carry out developmental checks regularly in line with the Universal Pathway (details are in your red book).
 Parents are encouraged to contact the Health Visiting team to discuss any concerns regarding their child’s development by phoning 0131 312 2164.

 Chronic Disease Management